CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Linux.md

 ![](https://i.imgur.com/PwLvG3Z.png)

 ####Database Configuration####
 The primary purpose of this screen is to assist in establishing a connection to the database for the CIS-CAT Pro Dashboard.
 Three types of databases are currently supported: MySQL, SQL Server and Oracle.
-Optional functions are available in this screen:
+Optional function available in this screen:

  - **Test Database Connection:** Enter correct Hostname/IP, Port, Username, Password, and Schema name and select the “Test Database Connection” button.
 A message will indicate if the connection was successful.